googlefonts/science-gothic/README.md

 Science Gothic™ is a variable font with weight, width, contrast and slant axes—the equivalent of 200+ separate fonts.
 While the medium weight is based closely on the original Bank Gothic typeface from the early 1930s, a lowercase, design axes, and language coverage have been added.
 Bank Gothic was originally designed by Morris Fuller Benton in 1930–34 for American Type Founders.
 Science Gothic is a team effort, with primary development by Thomas Phinney, Brandon Buerkle and Vassil Kateliev.

 This repo is where development and updates to this project can be found.
-Source files are updated ~ daily, in FontLab VFJ (vector font JSON) format and occasionally FontLab VFC format.
-Roughly weekly we also do UFO and compiled variable TTF (not only variable fonts, but also fonts corresponding to masters and instances), usually on Thursday or Friday.
+Source files are updated ~ daily, in FontLab VFJ (vector font JSON) format and occasionally FontLab VFC (binary) format.
+We regularly also do UFO and compiled variable TTF (mostly variable fonts, rarely also fonts corresponding to masters and instances).

 (Particularly major updates are described below, but not every update.)

-### DOWNLOAD
+### DOWNLOAD THE VARIABLE FONT
 Get the latest working variable font here: https://github.com/tphinney/science-gothic/tree/master/fonts/variable/UFO%20FontMake